RickP/openai_function_calling/README.md

 Type "exit" or "quit" to get out.

-If you make changes to your functions.py you need to reconfigure the assistant on openAI with:
+If you make changes to your functions.py or your assistant config (e.g. model or system prompt) you need to reconfigure the assistant on openAI with:

     python assistant.py -r